djannot/dcos-demos/dcos-secure-pipeline/README.md

 Go back to the main page and click on `Manage Jenkins` and then on `Configure System`.

 Check the `Environment variables` box and add a new one called `DOCKERHUB_REPO` with the name of the Docker repository you want to use (something like `yourdockerhubusername/serve-model`).

-At the bottom, in the `cloud` section, click on `Add` right to the `Framework credentials option`.

-Specify `jenkins` and `password` as the username and password leave the rest blank.

-Finally, select the `credentials` you've just created.

 Click on `Apply` and then on `Save`.